- Practice Areas

 No Win No Fee Guarantee

-Over the past ten years, The Gomez Law Firm has recovered more than $500 million in damages for our clients.
+Over the past ten years, Gomez Trial Attorneys has recovered more than $500 million in damages for our clients.
 Our clients have suffered injuries in a variety of accidents, including auto accidents and bicycle accidents.
 Some recent awards include:

-At The Gomez Law Firm, we fight hard for all of our clients, including victims of bicycle accidents.
+At Gomez Trial Attorneys, we fight hard for all of our clients, including victims of bicycle accidents.
 You do not have to have an attorney to file a bicycle accident claim.
 However, our resources can offer important advantages, should you decide to pursue a claim.
 Our attorneys can help you:

 The California Vehicle Code provides clear guidelines for bicyclists’ conduct when taking to the roads.
 Bicyclists, along with motorists, are expected to strictly adhere to these laws.
 Familiarize yourself with the applicable provisions BEFORE heading out.
 The California Bicycle Coalition is a reader-friendly option for perusing California bicycle laws and other pertinent information to make your outdoor adventure a safe one.
 The National Highway Traffic Safety Administration is a great resource for understanding your responsibilities as a cyclist on the road.
 Watch their informative ‘Rules of the Road’ video here.